In this article, we will go through the dashboard metrics and learn what they display and how to use them.

-- Total Sessions - A session is counted every time a visitor enters your site, whether it is a returning visitor or a new one.
+- Total Sessions - A session is counted every time a visitor enters your site, whether a returning visitor or a new one.
 Viewing multiple pages within the same session does not change the number of tracked sessions.

 - Total conversions - Conversions are all the events whose value is bigger than 0

-Comparing between time ranges
+Comparing time ranges

 For example, if you will choose one week, it will be compared to the last week.

 If you choose a month's time range, it will be compared to the last month.